take44444/l4tc/README.md

 # Lup Compiler
-The compiler for Lup which is the original programming language.
+The compiler for Lup, which is the original programming language.

 ## Grammer